klizhentas/notes/culture.md

 Instead of calling something a culture, inventing some core values and conducting social experiments using risky and unproven social experiments, I would suggest to simply tie the moral core values of the company to basic principles of the modern society.

-To differentiate from the other companies, companies should set and focus specific goals and properties caused by the markets they operate in - e.g. Amazon being a retailer has to be margin efficient, Google has to be smart when it comes to search and A.I.
+To differentiate from the other companies, companies should set and focus on specific goals caused by the markets they operate in and the products they are building - e.g. Amazon being a retailer has to be margin efficient, Google has to be smart when it comes to search and A.I.

 I think these goals are more ojbective and easier to understand because they don't try to step into complex world of moral values territory, and could be changed over time